 Carafano, a 25-year Army veteran with a master’s and doctorate from Georgetown University, joined Heritage in 2003 as a senior research fellow in homeland security and missile defense.
 He worked with Kim R. Holmes, his predecessor as vice president and director of Davis Institute, to produce Heritage’s groundbreaking documentary film “33 Minutes: Protecting America in the New Missile Age.”

-Carafano now directs Heritage's team of foreign and defense policy experts in four centers on the front lines of international affairs: the Allison Center, the Asian Studies Center, the Center for International Trade and Economics and the Margaret Thatcher Center for Freedom.
+Carafano now directs Heritage's team of foreign and defense policy experts in four centers on the front lines of international affairs: the Allison Center, the Asian Studies Center, the Center for Trade and Economics and the Margaret Thatcher Center for Freedom.
 The Davis Institute also includes the Washington Roundtable for the Asia-Pacific Press (WRAPP).

 Carafano also is president of a nonprofit organization, Esprit de Corps, which educates the public about veteran affairs.
 In this capacity he co-produced and co-wrote the documentary “Veteran Nation,” an official selection of the 2013 G.I.
 Film Festival.

 Before coming to Heritage, Carafano was a senior fellow at the Center for Strategic and Budgetary Assessments, a Washington policy institute dedicated to defense issues.

 In his Army career, Carafano rose to the rank of lieutenant colonel.
 He served in Europe, Korea and the United States.
 His assignments included head speechwriter for the Army Chief of Staff, the service's highest-ranking officer.
 Before retiring, Carafano was executive editor of Joint Force Quarterly, the Defense Department's premiere professional military journal.

 A graduate of West Point, Carafano holds a master's degree and a doctorate from Georgetown University as well as a master's degree in strategy from the U.S. Army War College.